 When a new user logs in, they do not yet have a Web3 wallet by default.
 You can create a wallet for them by calling the createWallet function on the user object.
 Here’s a basic example:

-The useUser hook returns a user context object that provides access to the base library's user object in the 'user' field, and adds some Web3 specific fields.
+The useUser hook returns a user context object that provides access to the base library's in the 'user' field, and adds some Web3 specific fields.
 The returned object has different types depending on these cases:

 If the user has a wallet,